 The Company assesses at each reporting date, whether the credit risk of a financial instrument has increased significantly since initial recognition.
 This is based on the comparison of the risk of default occurring on the financial instrument as at each reporting date to initial recognition over the expected life of the financial instrument.
-It considers available reasonable and supportable forward-looking information.
+It considers available reasonable and supportable forward-looking information, including movement in the credit score since initial recognition or the last reporting date.